Why would anyone want to pay a professional SEO copywriting service to provide their webcopy?

 Yeah, right!
 If you buy into this one, you’d better have a brick & mortar business and a great local following.
 You certainly won’t be seeing much traffic on your website.

-There is a lot more to optimization of a website than just keywords on the page, but it’s a lead-pipe cinch you won’t be ranking for any terms that users might use to search for you, if they don’t appear on the page at all.
+There’s a lot more to optimization of a website than just keywords on the page, but don’t expect to rank for any terms that users might use to search for you, if those terms don’t appear on the page at all.
 Relevance to the search query is paramount to rankings and without keywords, you’re irrelevant, period.

-I’ve seen a few competitors that charge a LOT more than we do, and even their rates area a bargain, when you consider what good SEO copywriting brings to your business.
+I’ve seen a few competitors that charge a LOT more than we do, and even their rates are a bargain, when you consider what good SEO copywriting brings to your business.

 We’ve already talked about why the quality of your copy matters for your site visitors.
 But it matters to the search engines, as well.
 It doesn’t serve their purposes to deliver crappy content in the search results.
 It reflects poorly on them, which will ultimately have an effect on their ad revenue.
 So they go to great lengths to incorporate the ability to recognize symptoms of poor quality copy into their algorithms.
 That alone should be sufficient to disprove the first half of this statement.

 As for the second half, if your copy stinks, buying links is probably the only way you’ll get any.
 Don’t forget, though, under most circumstances, buying links is frowned upon.
 If/when Google decides that yo’re buying links, any value those links might have once had will be reduced or wiped out altogether, and your investment will have been in vain.
 (Note: Most people that buy any substantial quantity of links end up spending a good deal more than they would have with a professional SEO copywriter.)